-House aims to push through $2 trillion coronavirus bill as holdout insists on formal vote

-As the debate unfolded, Massie sat toward the back of the chamber, chatting with other Republicans.
-It was unclear whether he would speak.

-Republican President Donald Trump lashed out at Massie on Twitter, calling him a “third rate Grandstander.”
+U.S. House approves $2.2 trillion coronavirus bill, sends to Trump

+Massie, an independent-minded Republican who has repeatedly defied party leaders, said on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve.
+He did not speak on the House floor during the three-hour debate.

+Trump called Massie a “third rate Grandstander” on Twitter and said he should be thrown out of the Republican Party.

 “He just wants the publicity.
-He can’t stop it, only delay,” the president wrote in a series of tweets. “.... throw Massie out of Republican Party!”
+He can’t stop it, only delay,” Trump wrote.

-To minimize the threat of infection due to the coronavirus, the Capitol has laid out special procedures.
-Members are barred from sitting next to one another and would be called from their offices alphabetically for the vote.
-They will be required to use hand sanitizer before entering the chamber and encouraged to take the stairs, rather than use elevators, to better maintain social distancing.

-Congress members and aides said they expected there would be enough lawmakers on hand to push through a vote if Massie demanded one.
-Republican Representative Greg Pence - Vice President Mike Pence’s older brother - said he had driven from Indiana in the Midwest for the vote, and others from as far away as California were present for the debate.

-Most of the House’s 430 current members are in their home districts because of the coronavirus outbreak and would need to go to Washington if Massie forces a recorded vote - which could put them at further risk of contagion.
 At least three members of Congress have tested positive for the coronavirus and more than two dozen have self-quarantined to limit its spread.

-Older people have proven especially vulnerable to the disease, and the average age of House members was 58 years old at the beginning of 2019, well above the average age of 38 for the U.S. population as whole.
+“Thomas Massie, this is disgusting.
+This is inhumane,” Democratic Representative Max Rose said on Fox News.

 The rescue package - which would be the largest fiscal relief measure ever passed by Congress - will rush direct payments to Americans within three weeks if the House backs it and Trump signs it into law.
-It passed the Republican-led Senate unanimously on Wednesday night.
+It passed the Senate unanimously on Wednesday night.

 The $2.2 trillion measure includes $500 billion to help hard-hit industries and $290 billion for payments of up to $3,000 to millions of families.